PRECAUTIONS DURING THE PANDEMIC

-All planning for the liturgy will be done via email and phone at this time.
+All planning may be done via email and phone or in person at the family's discretion.

-You may contact me, Ron Vanasdlen, Director of Liturgy & Music, at lupusgrex@gmail.com
+You may contact Ron Vanasdlen, Director of Liturgy & Music, at [email protected] or [email protected]

-You may contact me, Ron Vanasdlen, Director of Liturgy & Music, at lupusgrex@gmail.com
+You may contact Ron Vanasdlen, Director of Liturgy & Music, at [email protected] or [email protected]

 Dear Friends: Our prayers and condolences are with you as you plan and prepare this most important liturgy.
 We thank you for allowing us to assist in you in this most difficult time as we walk together in our journey of faith.
 Know of our prayers for you, your family and your beloved.
 Please find audio clips of the music available for a funeral liturgy at Divine Mercy Parish below.
 You may contact the Director of Liturgy and Music rvanasdlen@divinemercynorthshore.org